24-HOUR EMERGENCY SERVICE •

 Check the condition of the fuses.
 Replacement fuses are available at your local home center.

 Beware!
 Never use a fuse that’s rated higher than what’s called for in your A/C owner’s manual.
-And never, ever, try to jumper the fuses by plugging in a length of copper tube.
+And never, ever, try to jump the fuses by plugging in a length of copper tube.
 That’s a good way to either damage your air conditioner or start a fire.

 Pro Tip: If you have a voltmeter and know how to use it, check the wires running to the disconnect for voltage going to and coming from the outdoor unit.
 You should get a reading of 208/240V on both sides.